Kislovskiy/talks/2023_PyData_Berlin/README.md

 You could test that your processing will fail if datatypes are wrong, or if the data is missing.
 You could test that your figure is not empty and contain N number of lines.

-Add action: Bad example and Good example.
+## Slide 18

-## Slide 16
+When we decouple data processing and visualisation, it's easy to use a source control, like git.

-When we decopule data processing and visualisation, it's easy to use a source control, like git.
+But what I like the most is going back in history and seeing how the visualisation evolved.

-## Slide 17
+## Slide 19

 Remember I said that I made a mistake of not setting up monitoring, and I didn't discovered the problem until it was too late.
 Welcome another mistake: not setting up monitoring.